Surfshark vs ExpressVPN: which VPN is better?

 The router applet is a feature reserved solely for ExpressVPN users.
 That’s because this VPN offers a proprietary application for routers, which shortens the installation process.
 To install the VPN on your router, you’ll need to download ExpressVPN’s firmware and then upload it to your router.

-With Surfshark, you can easily spoof your GPS location on Android so that it would match your selected country.
+With Surfshark, you can easily spoof your GPS location on Android so that it matches your selected country.
 In this way, you’ll trick the apps that can detect where you are.
-You can use this to your advantage with location-based applications like Tinder.
+Additionally, Surfshark offers a double VPN feature called MultiHop.
+It redirects your traffic through two different VPN servers, which adds an extra layer of security.

 Another great feature is Surfshark’s CleanWeb, which functions as an ad blocker.
 It blocks malicious ads, pop-ups, online trackers, and dangerous websites.
-Keep in mind that you have to activate it yourself – it’s not turned on by default.
-However, keep in mind that an ad blocker is not antivirus software, so you’ll still need to get one to stay completely safe online.

 Lastly, it’s important to mention that Surfshark has released its own antivirus software.
 It’s still a pretty new addition to the security package, however, this antivirus is really effective when protecting your device in real-time from malicious threats.
 Additionally, the virus scan option will quickly and securely check your device systems for any possible threats.